AgoraIO-Community/BeautyAPI/iOS/README.md

 - Contact FaceUnity customer service to get beauty resources and license
 - Contact ByteDance customer service to get ByteDance's beauty SDK, beauty resources and license

+---

 ## 2. Agora AppID Configuration

-> PS：This demo does not support AppId with certificate
+- Get Agora App

-1. Create a developer account at [agora.io](https://www.agora.io).
+> 1. Create a developer account at [agora.io](https://www.agora.io).
 Once you finish the signup process, you will be redirected to the Dashboard.

-2. Navigate in the Dashboard tree on the left to Projects > Project List.
+> 2. Navigate in the Dashboard tree on the left to Projects > Project List.

-3. Save the App Id from the Dashboard for later use.
+> 3. Save the App Id from the Dashboard for later use.

-4. Edit the KeyCenter.swift, configure it whth
+- Edit the KeyCenter.swift, configure it whth

 ```
-AppId=#YOUR APP ID#
+static let AppId: String = #YOUR APP ID#
 ```
+---

 ## 3. Integrate Into Project